 There is nothing to see in Aracataca, but there are stories to be told, and this is immediately evident.
-For Marquez it was stories that fueled his childhood, told by his grandparents, stories of war, infidelity, pregnancy, gypsies, and thieves.
-A trip to Aracataca makes the same reality come to light for the wide eyed traveler.
-Of course a hefty dose of help from Tim is necessary.
+For Marquez, it was stories that fueled his childhood, told by his grandparents, stories of war, infidelity, pregnancy, gipsies, and thieves.
+A trip to Aracataca makes the same reality come to light for the wide-eyed traveler.
+Of course, a hefty dose of help from Tim is necessary.

 Stories unfold at Aracataca’s seemingly uneventful train station.

 A walk into a forest of African palm oil’s and we find ourselves sat in a rusty carriage.
 Framework crumbling, red leather seats that have faded due to the extreme heat.
 Buendia tells us of Marquez’s 2007 visit back to his hometown, his first in years, at 80 years old.
-He tells us about the overwhelming congregation of people who came to welcome him, the tears that appeared on his aged face, and of his stubborn insistence to ride through the streets not in a police escorted ambulance but instead in an open air carriage, a desire to be connected to the place that inspired him.
+He tells us about the overwhelming congregation of people who came to welcome him, the tears that appeared on his aged face, and of his stubborn insistence to ride through the streets not in a police-escorted ambulance, but instead in an open-air carriage, a desire to be connected to the place that inspired him.
 “This is my town, I’ll do what I like,” he said.
 This carriage that our group of seven now attentively sits in we are told is the same one Marquez rode in on.
-We all look down, run our fingers over the weathered material, and marvel at the importance of the vessel that we have all unknowingly clamored into.
+We all look down, run our fingers over the weathered material, and marvel at the importance of the vessel that we have all unknowingly clamoured into.

 Our group sitting in the carriage that carried Marquez through town during his 2007 visit.

-Travelers are drawn to South America, and places like Colombia in particular, because it is rich, layered, a place with a history as dense as it’s arepas.
-The problem is that at first glance the richness that exists is lost, as travelers we know this but often we can fall victim to believing that a towns value exists only in its ability to entertain.
+Travelers are drawn to South America, and places like Colombia in particular, because it is rich, layered, a place with a history as dense as its arepas.
+The problem is that at first glance the richness that exists is lost, as travelers we know this but often we can fall victim to believing that the value of a town exists only in its ability to entertain.